esnet/pond/README.md

     var hourlyCollector = new Collector("1h");

-Then we catch emitted IndexedTimeSeries:
+Then we setup a handler to catch the emitted TimeSeries.
+Here we'll just console.log the result:

     hourlyCollector.onEmit((series) => {
         console.log(series);